svenakela/testingWorkshop/readme.md

 To continue with the [Spring Boot 2 session](https://github.com/svenakela/testingWorkshop/tree/spring-boot-2), do a checkout on the branch and open this file again:

+TODO: Move from another workshop into this.
+Out of scope right now.

 ```
 git pull
 git checkout spring-boot-2